Mozambique opposition warns of instability after autonomy bill blocked

 Robert Besseling, an analyst at IHS Country Risk, believes Renamo is losing control over its armed forces and said calls for autonomy were a way to secure benefits for its veteran fighters, many of whom felt excluded from post-war development.

-“If the negotiations fail to placate Renamo’s armed wing and ensure some form of demobilization and integration, the outlook for violence will continue beyond 2015,” Besseling said.
+“If the negotiations fail to placate Renamo’s armed wing and ensure some form of demobilisation and integration, the outlook for violence will continue beyond 2015,” Besseling said.
+(Writing by Mfuneko Toyana; Editing by Crispian Balmer)